Updated March 2, 2022

 - Requester’s contact information: phone number, email address and business or home address

-- Validation that the aircraft’s ADS-B emitter performance is qualified for ADS-B operations (PAPR report within the past 180 days)
+- Public ADS-B Performance Report (PAPR) within the past 180 days that validates that the aircraft’s ADS-B emitter performance is qualified for ADS-B operations

 - Aircraft operator’s justification for Freedom of Information Act (FOIA) exemption, if applicable